venivateva/Statistics_ScratchFiles/README.md

 # Statistics_ScratchFiles
-Experimenting with logistic regression and statistical analysis with python Notes
+Experimenting with statistical analysis with python